As an apprentice, you will:

 - get a minimum of 12 months' paid employment and holiday pay

 - be able to apply to university once you’ve completed your apprenticeship

 - get to graduate; apprentices are invited to attend the annual York Apprenticeship Graduation & Awards Ceremony

 For more information on apprenticeships, download our York Apprenticeship Guide.

 If you're already in employment

-If you're already in employment, you can now do apprenticeship training for professional development, such as working towards management training, Association of Accounting Technicians (AAT) or higher and degree level qualifications.
+If you're already in employment, you can also do apprenticeship training for professional development, such as working towards management training, Association of Accounting Technicians (AAT) or higher and degree level qualifications.

 Speak to your employer or contact the Apprenticeship Hub for more information.

 Search for apprenticeship vacancies

 You can also search through the types of apprenticeships available and find training providers; visit Find Apprenticeship Training (GOV.UK).

 Further information about careers and apprenticeships

 - your school or college careers advisor

 - the National Careers Service if you're aged 18 or over

 Information for parents about apprenticeships

 Parents can download the apprenticeship factsheet for more information about the benefits of apprenticeships.

 Information for businesses about apprenticeships

 We also offer a free service to help businesses hire an apprentice.